arthurgassner/swissenergy-frontend/README.md

 # swiss-energy-frontend

-This repo contains the frontend of the `swissenergy.arthurgassner.ch` website, showcasing an end-to-end ML solution in the energy industry.
+This repo contains the frontend of the `https://swissenergy.arthurgassner.ch` website, showcasing an end-to-end ML solution in the energy industry.

 ![](img/landing_page.gif)